 Sarah Murray Counsellor & Supervisor of Moment by Moment Counselling

-Due to my counselling room being smaller social distancing is not possible therefore I am currently continuing to offer sessions by phone or video, until it is safe to return to face to face sessions.
-I would like to share that many clients still find this way of working very beneficial and worthwhile.
-I understand this may not feel ideal for everyone, If you are interested in working with me, but would prefer to wait until we can meet in person, please feel free to get in touch to let me know and I may be able to hold a space open for you.
+I am currently offering sessions by phone or video, until it is safe to return to face to face sessions.
+I would like to share that many clients find this way of working very beneficial and worthwhile.
+I understand this may not feel ideal for everyone, If you are interested in working with me, but would prefer to wait until we can meet in person, please feel free to get in touch to let me know and I can add you to my waiting list.

 Whether you have been for counselling before or this is your first experience, I understand that making the first contact and attending the first session can feel like a daunting prospect.
 It is often the first step to talking about a problem, something you dislike about your current situation, uncomfortable feelings or something from your past.
 I cannot tell you how brave I believe you are, even just to be reading this profile shows you are considering taking this big step to helping yourself.